 Passionate about social justice, improving systems and therapeutic practice, Matt is an experienced practitioner and has held several senior executive roles at some of Australia’s leading not-for-profits.
 He is proud to contribute to the ongoing strength of QCOSS in its strategic objectives and to represent members across the state.

 Matt is a Fellow of the Australian Institute of Management, Member of the Australian Institute of Company Directors and has undergraduate qualifications in psychology and counselling, Masters in Clinical Counselling, Grad.
 Dip.
 In Strategic Leadership and is currently studying an MBA.

-Faiza has 10 years experience in government at both state and federal levels in strategic policy, research and industry development.
-Her experience in the NGO sector includes community development, refugee settlement and youth engagement.
-Faiza has several qualifications including a post graduate level in Architecture, Project Management, International Business and Education.
-She is currently a PHD scholar at the University for Queensland focussing on gender studies.
+Faiza has 10 years experience in government at both state and federal levels in international development and economic development.
+She has several qualifications including a post graduate level in Architecture, Project Management, International Business and Education, and is currently a PHD scholar at the University for Queensland focussing on gender studies.

-Linda is a regional member and has worked with and on boards within the not-for-profit sector for 28 years.
+Linda is a regional member and has worked with and on boards within the not-for-profit sector for almost 30 years.
 As CEO of Hinchinbrook Community Support Centre, she has grown the centre into the lead community service provider in the area.

 Linda’s passion for teaching and mentoring, having taught community services through TAFE to both senior high students and Aboriginal and Torres Strait Islander workers throughout North and Far North Queensland, is evident in the success of the centre.
-At a strategic level, she has contributed to the development of sector training in North Queensland through the Integrated Skills Development Network hosted by the Health and Community Sector Workforce Council.
+At a strategic level, she has contributed to the development of sector training in North Queensland over many years through the former Integrated Skills Development Network hosted by the Health and Community Sector Workforce.